pablom06/tipcalc/README.md

 # tipcalc
 Tip Calculator

-# Ripple Media Box Office Analysis

-## Challenge 4
+## Tip Calculator Challenge

-Use lists and list methods to start processing data for your new startup, Ripple Media.
+Setup GitHub Repo with ReadMe and gitignore files and .py file.
+Objective it working tip calculator application.

 ### Estimated Time to Complete

-60 minutes
+Eternity

 ---

 ### Learning Objectives

-Begin getting comfortable with different list methods and uses
+Begin getting comfortable with building apps or fundamentals of app coding.

 ---

 ### Assignment Overview

-You want to build a company called Ripple Media.
-Eventually, it will keep track of a database of box office movie data, offering opinions and analysis.

-For now, you're just building a proof of concept.

-Follow the instructions in `ripple_media.py` to get building.
+You want to build a tip calculator that takes user's input at the command line for:

+Cost of the food
+Number of people splitting the bill
+Percentage of the tip

+The output should have total bill including tip, how much each person should pay (assume split evenly).

+Assume 10% sales tax added into the total bill.

+Note: your tip calculator should be able to handle a bill of any amount of many money, with any number of people splitting the bill, and with any tip percentage (including 0 tip)
 ---

 ## Summary

-0. Accept the challenge via the GitHub Classroom link (if you're already here, you've done this part!)
+0. Setup new Repo in GitHub Classroom.
+Make sure there are three files: 1) ReadMe 2) gitignore 3) .py file
 1. Clone the repo to your computer
-2. Follow the instructions in `ripple_media.py`
+2. Follow the instructions in Coursera assignment
 3. Run your computer's version of `python3 -m unittest` to see if your code works as expected
 4. `git add`, `git commit`, `git push` your code, and look for the little green check mark on your repo that tells you your tests passed

-And you're all set!
+And onto the to do list getting smaller (sarcasm) each day!